 Since the first New York Subway stations opened in Manhattan in 1904, New Yorkers have come to rely on the 469 stations as a main source of transportation across the city.
 With over 1.7 billion riders each year, the subway is a vital transit system that most New Yorkers can’t live without.
-So what happens when the MTA shuts down service in your neighborhood for an extended period of time?
-In some neighborhoods, extended closures due to repairs can have a negative effect on housing prices despite expected increases.
+So what happens when the MTA shuts down service in your neighborhood for an extended period?
+In some neighborhoods, extended closures due to repairs can have an adverse effect on housing prices despite expected increases.

 Why Do Subways Close?